julienpoeschl/Unity-Tools-Package/README.md

 # Unity-Tools-Package
 A Unity package for additional editor tools.
 - Quick Access to some settings.
-- Custom Script Templates for Creation.
+- Custom Script Templates for more precise script creation.